For Dregen Interviews And Other Press Related Inquiries, Please Check The “Business” Section!

 The Punk Throne & Feet Royale

-Dregen did a handfull of art exhibitions with his paintings in Sweden and Germany 2019, and also designed his first furniture ”The Punk Throne” & ”Feet Royale” – A handmade armchair and foot stool, made in a limited edition of 50 copies.
+Dregen did a handfull of art exhibitions with his paintings in Sweden and Germany 2019, and also designed his first furniture ”The Punk Throne” & ”Feet Royale” together with the amazing furniture company Vilax in Sweden. – A handmade armchair and foot stool, made in a limited edition of 50 copies.
 All numbered and signed.

 Riff – Beer By Dregen